watson-developer-cloud/dotnet-standard-sdk/README.md

 Discovery v2 is only available on Cloud Pak for Data.

 ## Transaction IDs
-Every SDK call will return a response which will contain a transaction ID, accessible via the x-global-transaction-id header.
+Every SDK call returns a response with a transaction ID in the x-global-transaction-id header.
 This transaction ID is useful for troubleshooting and accessing relevant logs from your service instance.

 ```cs
 AssistantService service = new AssistantService("{version-date}");